‘RHOA’ Star Kim Zolciak-Biermann Goes Makeup-Free In New Photo & Fans Are Losing It

 Another added in the comments, “Finally makeup free!
 [You’re] so beautiful like this…. let’s see this side of you more often.”

-“You look soo young,” a third follower then told her, while another commented on Kim’s latest selfie, “You look the most beautiful make-up free.
+A third follower then told her that she “looks soo young,” while another commented on Kim’s latest selfie that she “looks the most beautiful make-up free.
 Honest.”

 Zolciak hasn’t publicly responded to the flurry of comments on the photo – which already has more than 23,000 likes – though this isn’t the only time over the past few days that she’s given her Instagram followers a glimpse at herself looking pretty different.

-As The Inquisitr reported, Kim looked very different while posing with her 22-year-old daughter Brielle Biermann as she rocked a brunette wig.
+As The Inquisitr reported, Kim looked very different while posing with her 22-year-old daughter, Brielle Biermann, as she rocked a brunette wig.
 In the caption, she revealed that – although she’s now pretty famous for her blonde hair – she actually rocked dark tresses until she was around 15-years-old.

 “I went blonder and blonder and have never looked back!”
 Zolciak told her millions of fans in the caption of the Instagram snap.
 “I don’t miss the dark hair although I would take it over all my gray now any day.”